anthonyrende/Sprint-Challenge--RDBMS-and-API-Intros-java-todos/README.md

 ## Introduction

-This is a basic todo database scheme with users and a todo list.
+This is a basic todo database scheme with user and a todo list.

 ## Instructions